Taking A Closer Look At Glaucoma

 How is glaucoma diagnosed?

-For the purpose of detecting glaucoma or other eye issues, routine eye exams are crucial.
+To detect glaucoma or other eye issues, routine eye exams are crucial.
 An eye doctor may do one or more of these painless tests to check for glaucoma

 • Tonometry is an ocular test that is used to measure eye pressure.
-Most commonly a puff of air is blown into your eye as you look at a bright light
+Most commonly, a puff of air is blown into your eye as you look at a bright light

 • Dilated eye exam is done to visualise the optic nerve at the back of the eyes